benwmar/matlink/README.md

-# cureid.github.io
+#
-This is the GitHub documentation site for the CURE ID project
+This is the GitHub documentation site for the MAT-Link project